Chapter 2 · System Design Fundamentals

 In planning

-If a rough sketch already needs 80 PB of RAM, the design is wrong.
-Better to learn that in a meeting than three sprints in.
+If a rough sketch already needs 80 PB of memory, the design is wrong.
+Much better to find that out in a meeting than three months into building it.

 In conversation